dzonekl/e4mf/README.md

 What is it?
 -----------

-E4MF is an implementation of an EMF Editor on Eclipse e4 Platform.
+E4MF is an implementation of the Extended Library example EMF Editor on Eclipse e4 Platform.

+The Extended library is a sample model, which demonstrates many different moddeling aspects.
+EMF Tooling, supports the code generation of an RCP Editor for editing an Extended Library Model.
+E4MF is a an Extended library RCP Editor using the Eclipse e4 Framework

 Why is it?